Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Impact of the vaccination policy on endemicity

 where we recall that we have assumed that $\E[T_V] = m$.
 We see that the right-hand side of the previous inequality, $\Phi(m)/m$, is the susceptibility at the disease-free equilibrium when $T_V = m$ almost surely.
 It corresponds to an idealized situation where each individual gets vaccinated every $m$ unit of time, exactly.
 Therefore, given a vaccination strategy $T_V$, a better strategy that uses the same number of doses is always to let each individual receive vaccines at evenly spaced moments.

 The optimal allocation strategy with $\E[T_V] = m$ is achieved by letting $T_V = m$ a.s., that is, by letting $T_V$ follow the distribution with the smallest dispersion.
 More generally, we argue that a distribution of $T_V$ which is less dispersed performs better at preventing an endemic state.
-Intuitively, if $T_1$ is less dispersed than $T_2$ and both have the same mean, $T_2$ puts more mass towards larger values.
-Then, loosely speaking $\E[\Phi(T_2)]$ should be larger, since it is the integral of a convex function and that the mass a measure puts on large values typically contributes a lot to the integral of that function.
+Intuitively, if $T_1$ is less dispersed than $T_2$ and both have the same mean, the distribution of $T_2$ has more mass at larger times.
+Loosely speaking, the contribution of large values to the integral of a convex function is large, and the value of $\E[\Phi(T_2)]$ should be larger.
 Being more rigorous, one common way to formalize the notion of dispersal is to use the notion of \emph{convex ordering} \citep[Chapter 3]{shaked2007stochastic}.
-A random variable $T_1$ is smaller in convex ordering then another random variable $T_2$ if
+A random variable $T_1$ is smaller in convex ordering than another random variable $T_2$ if

 which we write as $T_1 \preceq T_2$.
 Being larger in convex ordering is a common indicator of larger dispersion.
 Trivially, if $T_1 \preceq T_2$ and $\Sigma_1$ and $\Sigma_2$ are the respective stationary susceptibilities, we have that $\Sigma_1 \le \Sigma_2$.
-Overall, this indicates that larger variability in the vaccination times perform worse at preventing the spread of the disease.
+Overall, this indicates that larger variability in the vaccination times perform worse at preventing the spread of the disease at the population level.

+Note that vaccinating at a fixed time after recovery was also found to be the optimal vaccination strategy by \cite{khalifi2022extending} for a related model.
+Although, the modeling of the vaccination strategies is different in this article and in our work.

-\paragraph{Effect of increasing the vaccination effort.} We now consider the effect of varying the mean of $\E[T_V]$, which can be interpreted as varying the number of vaccine doses administrated in the population.
-Intuitively, one would expect that reducing $\E[T_V]$ (that is, vaccinating more) also reduces the stationary susceptibility $\Sigma$.
+\paragraph{Effect of increasing the vaccination effort.} We now consider the effect of varying the mean of $T_V$, which can be interpreted as varying the number of vaccine doses administrated in the population.
+Intuitively, one would expect that reducing $\E[T_V]$ (that is, vaccinating more) also reduces the stationary susceptibility $\Sigma$ (that is, leads to a higher level of immunity).
 However, it is not hard to come up with counter-examples where this is not the case, and no conclusion can be drawn in general.